Unified Communications in the Cloud vs On-Premise

-UC systems can take two forms: on-premise and as a service.
+Unified Communications systems can take two forms: on-premise and in the cloud (also known as UCaaS — Unified Communications as a Service).
 So which is best?

 Unified Communications On-Premise

 With on-premise UC, you own the phone system and the infrastructure.
 You host everything on-site and pay for it as a capital expense instead of a monthly expenditure.
 You also employ people to manage the phone system and pay for upgrades as needed.

 UCaaS means your phone system is in the cloud.
 You can choose to own or rent the phones themselves, and pay a monthly subscription for all maintenance, features, upgrades and support.
 UCaaS takes phone system management and maintenance off your plate.
 The system just works, and it’s always up to date with the latest and greatest software.

 Both are good options, and organizations base their decision on multiple factors.